Industrial porcelain enamel: Applications

 Porcelain enamel is used most often in the manufacture of products that will be expected to come under regular chemical attack or high heat, such as cookware, burners, and laboratory equipment.
-It is used in the production of many household goods and appliances, especially those used in the kitchen or bathroom area: pots, pans, cooktops, appliances, sinks, toilets, bathtubs, even walls, counters, and other surfaces.
+It is used in the production of many household goods and appliances, especially those used in the kitchen or bathroom area: pots, pans, cooktops, appliances, bathtubs, even walls, counters, and other surfaces.

 Porcelain enamel is also used architecturally as a coating for wall panels.
 It may be used externally to provide weather resistance and desirable appearance, or internally to provide wear resistance; for example, on escalator side panels and tunnel walls.
 In recent years, agricultural silos have also been constructed with porcelain enamelled steel plates to protect the interior from corrosion and the exterior from weathering; this may indicate a future trend of coating all outdoor mild steel products in a weather-resistant porcelain enamel.

 Enamelling process

 The application of industrial porcelain enamel is a complex process involving numerous technical steps.
 All enamelling processes involve the mixture and preparation of frit, the unfired enamel mixture; the preparation of the substrate; the application and firing; and then finishing processes.
 Most modern applications also involve two layers of enamel: a ground coat to bond to the substrate and a cover coat to provide the desired external properties.

 Because frits are frequently mixed at higher temperatures than the firing process requires, most modern industrial enamellers do not mix their frits completely; instead, frit is most often purchased from dedicated frit producers in standard compositions, and any special ingredients are added before application and firing.